 This course will provide principles, models, and methods of biopsychosocial assessment to aid in case formulation and treatment planning.
-Students will have opportunities to gain skills in assessment and strategy selection via inclass demonstration, roles plays, and practice with clients.
+Students will have opportunities to gain skills in assessment and strategy selection via in-class demonstration, role plays, and practice with clients.
 Prerequisite: CNSL 625.